antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-We’ve profiled the mRNA expression of genes using Affymetrix RNA chips in these samples and of two classical Neuroblastoma cell lines that behave very different.
+We profiled the mRNA expression of genes using Affymetrix mRNA chips in three of these pairs and of two classical Neuroblastoma cell lines that behave very different.
 The resulting gene expression patterns can be used perform a hierarchical clustering.

 *Data used:*
   * Cell lines recently derived from three tumors from one patient.
 Two biopsies per tumor were taken.
 This dataset is combined with two classical Neuroblastoma cell lines that clustered far apart: SHEP and SY5Y (Mixed Neuroblastoma (MES-ADRN) - Versteeg - 8 - MAS5.0 - u133p2)